 With a focus on the first 100 plus years, follow the unique history of the South Australia Police, the first centrally organised police force in Australia and one of the oldest police forces in the world.

-Make your way through a wide range of fascinating displays, see how the police force was first established; how Police Commissioner Alexander Tolmer and the early police troopers in the 1850’s saved the fledgling Colony of South Australia from bankruptcy; explore the role of camels in outback policing; examine the development of women police and the advancement of Aborigines in SAPOL; see an amazing display of early police uniform items and discover the role of SAPOL in the early policing of the Northern Territory.
+Make your way through a wide range of fascinating displays, see how the police force was first established; how Police Commissioner Alexander Tolmer and the early police troopers in the 1850’s saved the fledgling Colony of South Australia from bankruptcy; explore the role of camels in outback policing; examine the development of women police and the advancement of Aboriginal people in SAPOL; see an amazing display of early police uniform items and discover the role of SAPOL in the early policing of the Northern Territory.

 Robert Clyne Gallery

 This gallery is dedicated to police operations, crime investigation and police forensic science in South Australia.
 Marvel at the displays and the advancement of technology in police forensic science and crime scene investigations; discover the early history and development of CIB detectives and crime investigation; ponder over a murder scene and read about some of the most notorious crimes committed in SA.
 Other fascinating exhibits include the renowned STAR Group operations; early SA Police Emergency Operations and Cliff Rescue equipment; a police underwater diver and on view is the first-ever police drone of its type used in Australia.

 Other special theme displays include a fascinating insight into the deployment of police in overseas international peacekeeping and assistance missions; a replica 1900 era police station office; a comprehensive display of police technology and communication equipment and much more.